freedomofpress/securedrop-docs/docs/admin/maintenance/backup_and_restore.rst

 The ``restore`` command normally restores both the data and the Tor configuration of an instance, including the onion addresses for your instance.

-You may, however, restore data, such as submissions and journalist and source accounts, without altering an instance's Tor configuration, with the following command:
+You may, however, restore data, such as submitted files, message history, and journalist and source accounts, without altering an instance's Tor configuration, with the following command:

 .. code:: sh